Quantum computer error structure probed by quantum error correction syndrome measurements: Discussion and Conclusion

 There are multiple ways to extend our investigation.
 In the results shown, we did not utilize dynamical decoupling, which can be expected to combat coherent errors as well as cross-talk present in the device \cite{PhysRevApplied.18.024068}.
 Dynamical decoupling pulses can be implemented in any idle times between gates and the efficacy of dynamical decoupling schemes can be investigated in terms of their reduction in operator change rates or correlation matrix elements \cite{ezzell2023dynamical}.
-We also did not optimize scheduling beyond an `as late as possible' scheduler, which may have had a significant effect with the presence of mid-circuit measurement.
+We also did not optimize scheduling beyond an ``as late as possible'' scheduler, which may have had a significant effect with the presence of mid-circuit measurement.
 More accurate noise models may also be pursued to fit the experimental data.
 These may include additional effects beyond depolarization such as leakage and cross-talk \cite{acharya2022suppressing}.
 It would also be very enlightening to investigate how readily randomized compiling can be used to map characteristics of noise to the well studied depolarizing noise model for various QEC codes \cite{wallman2016noise}.
 Alternatively, the behaviour of larger operator measurement circuits can be investigated, such as the larger Bacon-Shor stabilizers of larger distance codes or investigating evidence of logical error correlations in systems of multiple logical qubits.

-Our results support the need to further develop techniques to tailor quantum error correction protocols to particular characteristics of noise expected to be present in future devices running circuits of fault-tolerant quantum computing.
+Our results show how simulations can be used to efficiently study the behaviour of independent Pauli noise in quantum error correction circuits.
+Comparing these simulations to measurements obtained from IBM devices supports the need to further develop techniques to tailor quantum error correction protocols to particular characteristics of noise expected to be present in future devices running circuits of fault-tolerant quantum computing.

 \\ \\